What is cholecystitis?

 - Complete blood count (CBC).
 This test measures your white blood cell count.
 You may have a high white blood cell count if you have an infection.

 - Liver function tests.
-A group of special blood tests that can tell if your liver is working properly.
+This group of special blood tests can tell if your liver is working properly.

 You may also have imaging tests, including:

-- Ultrasound.
+- Ultrasound (sonogram).
 This test creates images of your internal organs on a computer screen using high-frequency sound waves.
 It is used to see the liver and gallbladder and check blood flow through different vessels.

-- Belly X-ray.
-This test makes pictures of internal tissues, bones, and organs using invisible electromagnetic energy beams.
+- Belly (abdominal) X-ray.
+This test makes pictures of internal tissues, bones, and organs using X-rays.

 - CT scan.
 This is an imaging test that uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
 It is more detailed than a regular X-ray.

-- HIDA scan (cholescintigraphy or hepatobiliary scintigraphy).
+- HIDA scan (nuclear scan, cholescintigraphy, or hepatobiliary scintigraphy).
 This scan checks for any abnormal movements (contractions) of your gallbladder.
 It also checks for blocked bile ducts.
 A radioactive chemical or tracer is shot (injected) into your vein.
 It collects in your liver and flows into your gallbladder.
 A special scanner watches the tracer move through your organs.
 You will take medicine to make your gallbladder contract.

 - PTC (percutaneous transhepatic cholangiography).
 A thin needle is put through your skin and into the bile duct in your liver.
 A dye is then shot (injected) through the needle.
 The dye lets your bile ducts be seen clearly on the X-rays.
 A blocked duct will show up on the X-rays.